-Technical Description/Purpose:

-- 1. Describe the capability's purpose, major components, services, and storage/transmission methods for Information Types. - 2.
-Technical Description: - i.
-Definition: A technical description provides detailed information about the design, structure, features, and functionalities of a capability, product, or process. - ii.
-Elements: It typically includes specifications, components, architecture, protocols, algorithms, and any other technical details relevant to understanding and implementing the technology. - iii.
-Purpose: To communicate technical aspects clearly, aiding developers, engineers, or other stakeholders in understanding the intricacies of the subject. - 3.
-Purpose Definition: - i.
-Definition: Purpose definition outlines the reason or objective behind the existence or implementation of a capability, product, or process. - ii.
-Elements: It includes the intended goals, outcomes, or benefits that the entity is expected to achieve. - iii.
-Considerations: The purpose may address business needs, user requirements, or broader organizational objectives. - iv.
-Role in Decision-Making: Clearly defining the purpose helps guide decision-making throughout the development, implementation, and usage phases. - 4.
-In summary, a technical description delves into the details of how something works, providing a comprehensive view for those with a technical understanding.
+- 1. Capability Identification Information: (Section 1) - a.
+Capability Name: Enter the capability name (must match Investment Name in IT Investment Portfolio Suite). - b.
+Capability Acronym: Use the same acronym as in ITIPS. - c.
+Version: Specify the version number. - d.
+DITPR#/RMF Inventory Tool#: If applicable, provide identification numbers. - 2.
+Technical Description/Purpose: (Section 2) - a.
+Describe the capability's purpose, major components, services, and storage/transmission methods for Information Types. - In summary, a technical description delves into the details of how something works, providing a comprehensive view for those with a technical understanding.
 On the other hand, purpose definition focuses on articulating the underlying reason or goals driving the creation or implementation of a particular technology or capability.
-Both are essential for effective communication and successful development and deployment of technical solutions.
+Both are essential for effective communication and successful development and deployment of technical solutions. - i.
+Technical Description: - 1.
+Definition: A technical description provides detailed information about the design, structure, features, and functionalities of a capability, product, or process. - 2.
+Elements: It typically includes specifications, components, architecture, protocols, algorithms, and any other technical details relevant to understanding and implementing the technology. - 3.
+Purpose: To communicate technical aspects clearly, aiding developers, engineers, or other stakeholders in understanding the intricacies of the subject. - ii.
+Purpose Definition: - 1.
+Definition: Purpose definition outlines the reason or objective behind the existence or implementation of a capability, product, or process. - 2.
+Elements: It includes the intended goals, outcomes, or benefits that the entity is expected to achieve. - 3.
+Considerations: The purpose may address business needs, user requirements, or broader organizational objectives. - 4.
+Role in Decision-Making: Clearly defining the purpose helps guide decision-making throughout the development, implementation, and usage phases.

-IT Authorization Boundary:

-- 1. The IT Authorization Boundary defines the scope and limits of an information system's security authorization.
+- 3. IT Authorization Boundary: - a.
+The IT Authorization Boundary defines the scope and limits of an information system's security authorization.
 It delineates the specific components, functions, and data that are covered by the authorization process.
-This boundary is crucial for assessing and managing security risks as it helps identify what is within the capability's control and what interfaces with external entities. - 2.
+This boundary is crucial for assessing and managing security risks as it helps identify what is within the capability's control and what interfaces with external entities. - b.
 Key aspects of the IT Authorization Boundary include: - i.
 Capability Components: Identifies hardware, software, networks, and personnel that are part of the capability. - ii.
 Interfaces: Describes connections and interactions with external capabilities or networks. - iii.
 Data Flows: Illustrates the movement of information within the capability and across its boundaries. - iv.
 Physical and Logical Boundaries: Encompasses both the tangible and intangible aspects of the capability, including physical locations and logical network configurations. - v.
 Capability Security Engineering: Capability security engineering involves designing, implementing, and maintaining secure computer systems.
 It encompasses risk assessment, threat modeling, and the integration of security measures into the entire development lifecycle.
 This field aims to protect capabilities from unauthorized access, data breaches, and other security threats. - vi.
-Security Controls: Specifies the security measures in place to protect the capability and its components. - 3.
-Establishing a clear IT Authorization Boundary is essential for effectively managing, assessing, and authorizing the security posture of a capability.

-Section 3: Asset Owner/Mission Owner/Government
+Security Controls: Specifies the security measures in place to protect the capability and its components. - c.
+Establishing a clear IT Authorization Boundary is essential for effectively managing, assessing, and authorizing the security posture of a capability. - 4.
+Asset Owner/Mission Owner/Government (Section 3) Representatives: - a.
+Provide contact details for the RMF team, including mandatory roles. - Authorizing Official & Authorization Boundary: (Section 4)